Figure 1 One of Robert Kirk’s notebooks. Photograph by Kevan Manwaring 2015 (with permission of the Edinburgh University Library Special Collections).

 Ruth Scurr, John Aubrey: My Own Life, (London: Chatto and Windus, 2015)

 In my novel I imagine the discovery of Kirk’s ‘lost journal’ – one written while as prisoner in Elfhame.
 My primary source research enabled me to simulate Kirk’s predilections and distinctive voice.
 Although I modulated his idiom to make it more intelligible and enjoyable to the modern reader (‘accuracy’, if that were possible, would lead to alienation to all but a specialist audience) knowing Kirk’s work gave me a ‘base-line’ to work from.
-I had not only read and, at times, copied, his actual handwriting, I had transcribed a complete copy of The Secret Commonwealth found in the archives … but that is another story.
+I had not only read and, at times, copied, his actual handwriting, I had transcribed a complete copy of The Secret Commonwealth (frustrated with the questionable providence and accuracy of the many print versions I decided to go back to the source text.
+It turns out there are several…).

 There were plans to transcribe the Kirk Notebooks (Hunter 2001), but nothing yet has come to fruition and the secrets of Kirk’s formative years remain hidden away … for now.
 Who knows what treasures will be found in there when they are fully transcribed?
 To end with Kirk’s own admission: ‘Every Age Hath Some Secrets Left For Its Discoverie…’